 Google Cloud DNS is a high performance, resilient, and global DNS service that provides programmable, authoritative DNS service which can be used to easily publish and manage DNS records.
 Google relies on the same infrastructure too.
 This provides low latency and high performances with the Google redundant infrastructure across the world.

 Free Private Git Repository

 Google is providing a free Private Git Repository for every project in Google App Engine.
-This will help customers to manage thier code within the Google Cloud Platform.
-And it will allow developers to change or update the code on console itself and then deploy immediately for quick fixes.
+This will help customers to manage their code within the Google Cloud Platform.
+And it will allow developers to change or update the code on the console itself and then deploy immediately for quick fixes.
 This way customers don’t need to use any Public or Private Git repositories.
 This will also help customers to quickly roll out the changes from lower environments to production environments.

 Enhanced Command-line and Developer console

 GCP has a single unique command-line tool called “gcloud” for all their services.
 Google introduces every new feature in the command line first and later add it to their Developer Console.
 GCP is adding more of its features to the Developer Console to be more user-friendly at the browser level.

 BigQuery is built on top of Google’s internal analytics tool and is used to analyze a lot of data and logs of Google Front End Web Services with a friendly SQL like syntax.
 BigQuery started out to allow 1000 rows per second.
 Now, it allows 100k rows per second to process and analyze the data.
 This helps organizations to analyze their BigData faster than earlier.